L3Ms -- Lagrange Large Language Models

 It is impossible to minimize $\mathcal{G}_{\mu_{t}} ( \theta )$ exactly in many practical applications.
-Instead, at each iteration, we take a single optimization step toward the solution.
-Doing so is amenable to stochastic gradient methods and mitigates computational overhead --- the training proceeds as normal while the value of $\mu$ is reduced over the course of the training.
-One can guarantee convergence of such a procedure to the optimal solution in some settings; for instance, \citet{curtis2024stochastic} prove convergence when dealing with box constraints.
+Instead, at each iteration, one can take a single optimization step toward the solution.
+Doing so is amenable to stochastic gradient methods and mitigates computational overhead: the optimization proceeds as normal while the value of $\mu$ is reduced over the course of the procedure.
+One can guarantee the convergence of this procedure to the optimal solution in some settings; for example, \citet{curtis2024stochastic} prove convergence when dealing with box constraints.
 However, convergence in a scenario like ours is not guaranteed.
-Nonetheless, we will experimentally demonstrate its use for our constrained problems.
+Nevertheless, we will experimentally demonstrate its use for our constrained problems.

 We employ stochastic gradient methods and derive the gradient of our objective function directly: